-2.01 First Unit Camera Crew:

-- (a) The minimum crew on a First Unit with one camera or an Additional Unit (with Principal Actors) shall consist of a Director of Photography (DOP), a Camera Operator, a First Camera Assistant, a Second Camera Assistant and, on a feature film, a Still Photographer, (hereinafter referred to respectively as a DOP, Operator, First Assistant, Second Assistant, and Still Photographer). - (b) Any additional cameras, with the exception of locked-off cameras, shall require an Operator, a First Assistant and a Second Assistant. - (c) Two or more locked-off cameras shall require an additional Second Assistant.

-2.02 Additional Unit Camera Crew:

-- (a) An Additional Unit is any unit which is not under the direct supervision of the First Unit DOP. - (b) The minimum crew on an Additional Unit shall consist of a DOP, a First Assistant and a Second Assistant except in the case where principal cast are part of an additional unit, in which case an Operator will also be employed. - (c) Where the DOP determines that additional Employees are required, he/she will discuss such requirements with the Employer and the Employer will not unreasonably deny the DOP's request for such additional Employees.
+- 2.01 First Unit Camera Crew: - (a) The minimum crew on a First Unit with one camera or an Additional Unit (with Principal Actors) shall consist of a Director of Photography, a Camera Operator, a First Camera Assistant, a Second Camera Assistant and, on a feature film, a Still Photographer, (hereinafter referred to respectively as a DOP, Operator, First Assistant, Second Assistant, and Still Photographer).
+A Unit Publicist must be in attendance for all unit promotion and unit publicity of the production, including all phases of recording visual images for the internet, all behind-the-scenes photography, Electronic Press Kit photography (EPK), and all behind-the-scenes electronically or digitally recorded sound. - (b) Any additional cameras, with the exception of locked-off cameras, shall require an Operator, a First Assistant and a Second Assistant. - (c) Two or more locked-off cameras shall require an additional Second Assistant. - 2.02 Additional Unit Camera Crew: - (a) An Additional Unit is any unit which is not under the direct supervision of the First Unit DOP. - (b) The minimum crew on an Additional Unit shall consist of a DOP, a First Assistant and a Second Assistant except in the case where principal cast are part of an additional unit, in which case an Operator will also be employed. - (c) Where the DOP determines that additional Employees are required, he/she will discuss such requirements with the Employer and the Employer will not unreasonably deny the DOP's request for such additional Employees.